Home Equity – Reverse Mortgage Loans

 Create monthly income by using a Reverse Mortgage

 Until recently, home equity loans were an easy way for Americans to finance their spending.

-For seniors with mortgage free homes, one of the most popular ways to do this is by means of the reverse mortgage.
-A reverse mortgage allows you to borrow money against the equity of your house, without having to pay it back in installments.
-The repayment takes place you die, move house or sell it off.
-A reverse mortgage requires no income proof and the only eligibility criteria is home ownership by a person aged 62 or more.
+For seniors with mortgage-free homes or low-balance mortgages, utilizing the reverse mortgage is one of the most popular ways to do this.
+A reverse mortgage allows you to borrow money against the equity of your house without having to pay it back in installments.
+The repayment takes place you die, move house, or sell it off.
+A reverse mortgage requires no income proof; the only eligibility criteria is home ownership by a person aged 62 or older.

-You can opt to receive the money in the form of regular monthly payments, in effect creating a regular income stream, not unlike that which you would receive from an annuity purchase.
+You can opt to receive the money in the form of regular monthly payments, in effect creating a regular income stream, unlike that you would receive from an annuity purchase.
 You can, of course, accept the full amount in a lump sum payment.
 Repayment does not start until you stop using the house as a residence, as stated above.
-The full amount you owe, including interest payable on the loan, cannot exceed the value of the house.
+The full amount you owe, including interest payable on the loan, cannot exceed the value of the home.
 Thus you are protected against a fall in the real estate prices or other factors leading to a drop in the value of your house.

-Please note that due to fluctuating real estate prices, the amount of loan you are eligible to receive based on the value of your house might vary from time to time, and you are advised to consult your financial planner or a trusted real estate broker, and do your own research, to find a reverse mortgage lender who offers you a favorable deal.
+Please note that due to fluctuating real estate prices, the amount of loan you are eligible to receive based on the value of your house might vary from time to time, and you are advised to consult your financial planner or a trusted real estate broker, and do your research, to find a reverse mortgage lender who offers you a favorable deal.